openjdk/jdk/test/lib/jdk/test/lib/hotspot/ir_framework/README.md

 More information on base tests with a precise definition can be found in the Javadocs of [Test](./Test.java).
 Concrete examples on how to specify a base test can be found in [BaseTestsExample](./examples/BaseTestExample.java).

 #### Checked Tests
 The base tests do not provide any way of verification by user code.
-A checked test enabled that by allowing the user to define an additional `@Check` annotated method which is invoked directly after the `@Test` annotated method.
+A checked test enables this by allowing the user to define an additional `@Check` annotated method which is invoked directly after the `@Test` annotated method.
 This allows the user to perform various checks about the test method including return value verification.

 More information on checked tests with a precise definition can be found in the Javadocs of [Check](./Check.java).
 Concrete examples on how to specify a checked test can be found in [CheckedTestsExample](./examples/CheckedTestExample.java).